wikimedia/operations-software-transferpy/README.md

 transferpy is a Python 3 framework and command-line utility intended to efficiently move large files or directory trees between WMF production hosts, as well as to provide a low-level tool to backup and recover MySQL/MariaDB servers.

+transferpy handles the firewall automatically, opening and closing a hole with iptables or nftables if needed, not requiring it being open or having an ssh or other service open all the time.
+It can also handle encryption and checksuming efficiently.

 ## Dependencies

 Some dependencies are required in order to run the scripts and the tests.
 The easiest way to work is by using a virtualenv: